thanos-io/thanos/docs/proposals-accepted/202107-protobuf-openapi-httpapi.md

 * Define Thanos APIs in protobuf specification.
 * Generate OpenAPI from protobuf with gnostic extension.
-* Generate documentation from OpenAPI with [swagger](https://github.com/swagger-api/swagger-codegen).
+* Generate documentation from OpenAPI with [Swagger](https://github.com/swagger-api/swagger-codegen).
-* Generate server and client API stubs from OpenAPI with [swagger](https://github.com/swagger-api/swagger-codegen) or [oapi-codegen](https://github.com/deepmap/oapi-codegen).
+* Generate server and client API stubs from OpenAPI with Swagger.

 ## **Alternatives**